sunny-chung/kdatetime-multiplatform/README.md

 There is also no time zone but time zone offset at this moment.

-All of these classes are thread-safe.
+All of these classes are *thread-safe*.

 Supported custom format pattern symbols can be checked [here](src/commonMain/kotlin/com/sunnychung/lib/multiplatform/kdatetime/KDateTimeFormat.kt).
 It has some difference with Java APIs.